goldenratio/typescript-js-demo/README.md

 # typescript-js-demo
-Perform type check in JS using TypeScript
+Perform type check in JS using TypeScript Compiler